Skip to content

 The transaction's sender address in human-readable IBAN format.

-senderData: PlainTransactionSenderData
+optional senderData: PlainTransactionSenderData

 The sender_data field serves a purpose based on the transaction's sender type.
 It is currently only used for extra information in transactions from the staking contract.